lsst-sims/sims_featureScheduler_runs1.4/README.md

 # sims_featureScheduler_runs1.4
 The continuing excitement of more simulated LSST schedulers

+Updated things in this release:

+* A more realistic database of the expected seeing conditions.
+This mean the median atmospheric seeing is increased from ~0.6" to 0.7".
+Seasonal seeing variation should be more realistic as well
+* We restrict the camera rotation slightly more to prevent tracking beyond rotator limits

 ## Note--these runs are still under development and subject to change.
 We will announce on https://community.lsst.org/c/sci when they are officially released.

 ## baseline

 The baseline experiment.
 XXX--maybe a brief description of relevant points

 ## pair_strat